NitinJuyal1610/uptime_monit_go/Readme.md

 Multi Url Stats
 Date Range
-Multiple Failed checks can mark sevice as down(threshold for now its 1)
+Multiple Failed checks can mark sevice as down(threshold for now its 1) Batching Of Scheduler Ops
+Dockerize
+Deploy To Cloud
+Refractoring
 ```

 ### Uptime Monitor